Implement Queue/Stack with Array

 }

-, it is not feasible.
-This is because adding or removing elements at the head of an array has a time complexity of , which does not meet the requirements.
+before, it's not possible.
+Adding or removing elements at the head of an array has time complexity , which does not fit the stack's requirements.

-class implemented in the earlier section Circular Array Technique.
-This data structure allows adding and removing elements at the head with a time complexity of , which aligns with stack requirements.
+class introduced in Circular Array Technique.
+In this data structure, adding or removing elements at the head has time complexity , which fits the stack's requirements.

 and removeFirst

-to implement the stack API, so I won't write it here.
+methods to implement the stack API.
+I won't write the code here.

 Implementing a Queue with an Array